 As I’ve mentioned, the bathtub floor is made of silnylon.
-The floor on the Bivy is double coated with silicone and resists moisture well.
+The bottom of the Bivy is double-coated with silicone and resists moisture well.
 I’ve not used it in any downpours, but I’ve used other shelters with the same floor material.
 Leaking water has never been an issue.
-This bivy has held up well in spray and light rain.
+This Bivy has held up well in spray and light rain.

-I’m 5’11 and this Bristlecone bivy is 6’6″ with a zipper on the left side.
-When it is cold I like to store my electronics, and sometimes my shoes if it is freezing outside.
-I am careful about storing wet clothes due to condensation.
+I’m 5’11, and my Bristlecone bivy is 6’6″ with a zipper on the left side.
+When it is cold, I like to store my electronics and sometimes my shoes when freezing outside.
+However, I am careful about storing wet clothes due to condensation.
 If it is wet enough to have wet clothes, I usually set up my tarp and hang the clothes.

 Katabatic Bristlecone Bivy Review – Final Thoughts

-The Katabatic Bristlecone Bivy is a quality ultralight bivy that is well made and provides a solid light weight alternative for fast and light hikers.
-The bivy has plenty of room, and a large mesh panel that is exactly the right size for me.
+The Katabatic Bristlecone Bivy is a quality ultralight bivy that is well-made and provides a reliable lightweight alternative for fast and light hikers.
+The Bivy has plenty of room and a large mesh panel that is exactly the right size for me.

-The Bristlecone Bivy is great in cold weather.
-The bivy adds 5-10 degrees to my sleep system so I can carry a lighter weight quilt or sleeping bag.
-One of my favorite things about a bivy is that I can toss and turn with no drafts.
+The Bristlecone Bivy is excellent in cold weather and adds 5-10 degrees to my sleep system to carry a lighter-weight quilt or sleeping bag.
+One of my favorite things about a bivy is that I can toss and turn without drafts.
 This is a big plus for me when using a quilt.

-I would recommend the Katabatic Bristlecone Bivy for anyone that enjoys backpacking with a tarp, and wants to keep their weight low.
+I would recommend the Katabatic Bristlecone Bivy to anyone that enjoys backpacking with a tarp and wants to keep their weight low.
 This is a solid bivy for a tarp/bivy system.